 Your Research Proposal

 Once you have registered and your supervisor has been allocated, you will be able to begin working towards your research proposal.
-Your proposal must be submitted on form PG4a for approval by your supervisor and the Head of Department.
-Your research proposal is then approved by the relevant Faculty Research Committee and ratified by the Higher Degrees Committee.
+Your proposal must be submitted on forms PG4a and PG4b for approval by your supervisor and the Head of Department.
+Your research proposal is then approved by the relevant Faculty Research Committee and noted by the Higher Degrees Committee.

-Form PG4a is used for submitting your Research Proposal, and the headings below refer to the form.
-The Research Proposal should not be more than 20 pages in entirety (i.e. including attachments).
+Forms PG4a and PG4b are used for submitting your Research Proposal.
+The headings below refer to form PG4a (the proposal content).
+The actual Research Proposal (PG4a) should not be more than 20 pages in entirety (i.e. including attachments).

 Field of Research and Provisional Title

 In this section you should provide the field of research and the provisional title of the research project, with a brief description, if the title is not self-explanatory.
 This is a provisional working title.
 The title should be descriptive enough to inform the reader what the research is about.
 There are a number of conventions regarding the title:

 - Use only sentence case (i.e. The only words to have an initial capital letter are the first word of the title and any proper nouns);

 - Do not use any abbreviations in the title (i.e. all words must be in full);

 - Do not use any acronyms in the title.